18F/tock/docs/deployment-process.md

 Production deploys are also automated.
 They rely on the creation of a Git tag to be made against the `master` branch following the [_Automated Releases to Production_](#automated-releases-to-production) workflow.

-Sometimes, you may need to make a manual deployment to production.
-If this is the case, please make sure you are using the Cloud Foundry [autopilot plugin](https://github.com/contraband/autopilot).
+In some cases, you may need to make a manual deployment to production.
+If this is the case, please make sure you're using the Cloud Foundry [autopilot plugin](https://github.com/contraband/autopilot).

-To deploy, first make sure you are targeting the prod space:
+To deploy, first make sure you're targeting the prod space:

 ```sh
 cf target -o gsa-18f-tock -s prod
 ```

-Now, if you don't already have the autopilot plugin, you can install it by running:
+If you don't already have the autopilot plugin, you can install it by running the following:

 ```sh
 cf install-plugin autopilot -f -r CF-Community
 ```

-Create a `VERSION` file with the name of the version that is being deployed to production either with the Git SHA1 for the latest commit or the Git Tag for the latest release.
+Create a `VERSION` file with the name of the version that is being deployed to production either with the Git SHA1 for the latest commit or the Git tag for the latest release:

 ```sh
 # Manually creating a VERSION file from the latest Git SHA1 commit